austinsonger/Policy-Portal/configuration-and-change-management.md

    * Network configuration for system.
    * Data volume encryption settings.
    * Intrusion detection and virus scanning software installed.
-7. The new system is fully promoted into production upon successful verification against corresponding \<PlaceHolder> standards and change request approvals.
+7. The new system is fully promoted into production upon successful verification against corresponding `<Company Placeholder>` standards and change request approvals.